nueverest/blowdrycss/readme.rst

 | **0.1.4** -- Dropped support for py30, py31, and py32.
 Integrated tox to support testing of py27, py33, py34, and
   py35 environments.
 Fixed unicode issues that caused tests to fail with py27.
 |
-| **0.1.5** -- Integrated debug level logging settings.
+| **0.1.5 and 0.1.6** -- Integrated debug level logging settings.
 Fixed a logic error in tox_cleanup.py.
 Compressed
   some of the user feedback.
 Created a new utility method make_directory().
 |